zarusz/SlimMessageBus/docs/intro.md

 ### Message Type Resolver

-By default the message header `MessageType` conveys the message type information using the assembly qualified name of the .NET type (see `AssemblyQualifiedNameMessageTypeResolver`).
+By default, the message header `MessageType` conveys the message type information using the assembly qualified name of the .NET type (see `AssemblyQualifiedNameMessageTypeResolver`).

 The following can be used to provide a custom `IMessageTypeResolver` implementation: